-Signal name Forward or reverse Source or destination Description icdctready Reverse SPI Collator \rightarrow Distributor AXI4-Stream compliant bus for communication between the Distributor and the SPI Collator.
-It is fully credited and must never icdctvalid Forward Distributor \rightarrow SPI backpressure.
-It can be sent over any free-flowing interconnect. icdctdata[15:0] Forward Collator icdctlast Forward - icdctwakeup Forward - Registered wake signal to indicate that a message is arriving or is about to arrive on the icdc bus.
-Signals icdctvalid and icdctready control data transfer. iccdtdest Forward Indicates that the collator number is always 0. iccdtready Reverse AXI4-Stream compliant bus for communication between the SPI iccdtvalid Forward SPI Collator \rightarrow Collator and the Distributor.
+Signal name Forward or reverse Source or destination Description icdwtready Reverse Wake Request → Distributor AXI4-Stream compliant bus for communication from the Distributor the Wake Request block. icdwtvalid Forward Distributor $\rightarrow$ Wake It is fully credited and can be sent over any free-flowing interconnect. icdwtdata[15:0] Forward Request This bus is not exposed when the top level is stitched. icdwtwakeup Forward Registered wake signal to indicate that a message is arriving or is about to arrive on the icdw bus.
+Signals icdwtvalid and icdwtready control data transfer.
+This signal is not exposed when the top level is stitched. icdctready Reverse SPI Collator $\rightarrow$ Distributor AXI4-Stream compliant bus for communication between the Distributor and the SPI Collator.
+It is fully credited and must never icdctvalid Forward Distributor $\rightarrow$ SPI backpressure.
+It can be sent over any free-flowing interconnect. icdctdata[15:0] Forward Collator icdctlast Forward icdctwakeup Forward - Registered wake signal to indicate that a message is arriving or is about or arrive on the icdc bus.
+Signals icdctvalid and icdctready control data transfer. iccdtdest Forward - Indicates that the collator number is always 0. iccdtready Reverse AXI4-Stream compliant bus for communication between the SPI iccdtvalid Forward SPI Collator $\rightarrow$ Collator and the Distributor.
 It is fully credited and must never backpressure.
-It can be sent over any free-flowing interconnect. iccdtdata[15:0] Forward Distributor buckpressure.
-It can be sent over any nee nowing interconnect. iccdtlast Forward - iccdtwakeup Forward Registered wake signal to indicate that a message is arriving or is about to arrive on the iccd bus.
+It can be sent over any free-flowing interconnect. iccdtdata[15:0] Forward Distributor ouchpressure.
+It can be sent over any nee nowing increasinger. iccdtlast Forward 1 iccdtwakeup Forward Registered wake signal to indicate that a message is arriving or is at to arrive on the iccd bus.
 Signals iccdtvalid and iccdtready control data transfer. iccdtid Forward Indicates that the collator number must be tied to 0.
 This signal is only present on the Distributor.